 https://www.youtube.com/@Value-Investing

-Value Investing with Sven Carlin is one of the best Youtube finance channels.
+Value Investing with Sven Carlin is by far the best Youtube channel about Investing.

 For those of you who prefer to adopt a long-term value investing strategy, there aren’t many top financial YouTubers out there that preach these exact methods and help people make fundamentally sound financial decisions better than Sven Carlin.